Ittismita/AI/Research-AI-Agent/README.md

-This AI agent researches or a given query and saves the output into a text file
+This AI agent researches on a given query and saves the output into a text file